Third Way (Germany)

 The III.
-Path or The Third Path (Der III.
+Way or The Third Way (Der III.
 Weg, Der Dritte Weg) is a far-right and neo-Nazi political party in Germany.

 It was founded on 28 September 2013 by former NPD officials, and activists from the banned Free Network South.
 They formerly had ties with Bashar al-Assad's government in Syria, and they currently have ties with Hezbollah in Lebanon, the National Corps, Misanthropic Division, Right Sector and Svoboda in Ukraine, and the Nordic Resistance Movement in the Nordic countries.
 Their founder and chairman until 2021 was Klaus Armstroff.
 The party mostly operates in Thuringia, Bavaria and Brandenburg.

 Name

 The party is registered at the Federal Returning Office as "DER DRITTE WEG" short-form: "III.
 Weg".
 According to the party's website, the official English translation of the name is "The Third Way", stylized as "THE THIRD WAY".
 Despite this, the party's name is commonly translated as "The Third Path" or "The III.
 Path".